 Mental health disorders are common.
 In fact, according to Mental Health First Aid USA, "In the United States, almost half of adults (46.4 percent) will experience a mental illness during their lifetime."
-Here at Argyle Family Practice PA, in Argyle, TX, Dr. Christopher Hughes provides his patients with quality mental healthcare—read on to learn more.
+Here at Argyle Family Practice PA, in Argyle, TX, Dr. Musgrave provides his patients with quality mental healthcare—read on to learn more.

 What Is Mental Illness?

 Mental illness is a type of disorder that affects a person's thoughts and behaviors, often making it difficult to deal with everyday activities.
 Common forms of mental illness include depression, anxiety disorders, bipolar disorder, schizophrenia, and dementia.

 Mental health conditions are caused by a variety of traumatic experiences, like death, violence, and divorce.
 Genetic components, chemical imbalances, or a combination of both may also result in serious mental illnesses.

 Determining if a person is suffering from a mental health condition is difficult, especially if it's a young child or a teen.
 Some symptoms adults and teens suffer includes persistent sadness or irritability, extreme anxiety/fear, having extreme emotional highs and lows, severe anger, delusional thoughts, confused thinking, hearing/seeing things that aren’t there, suicidal thoughts, substance abuse, and/or inability to cope with daily life.